jorgegorka/svelte-router/README.md

 navigateTo('setup', 'es') // Will redirect to /configuracion
 ```

-There is also available a function called _localisedRoute_ that will return a string with the translated route, in case you just want the translation and not navigating to the route.
+There is also available a function called _localisedRoute_ that will return a string with the translated route, in case you want the translation but not navigating to the route.

-Inside your application you just need to define your routes using the default language (_route name_) and then when you specify a language, the route will be translated to the specified language automatically.
+The router options accept a property called _defaultLanguage_ This value will be returned by the activeRoute object if there is no language selected.

 ## Credits